nosegae/NoseGAE/readme.rst

 plugin sets up the development environment around your test run, you can use models directly in your tests.

-Consider a simple models file that includes some doctests:
+Consider a simple models.py file that includes some doctests:

 .. include:: support/pets/models.py
    :literal: